laminas/laminas-form/doc/book/zend.form.advanced-use-of-forms.md

 In the previous example, we explicitly defined the dependency in the constructor of the `AlbumFieldset` class.
-However, in some cases, you may want to use an initializer (like `Zend\ServiceManager\ServiceLocatorAwareInterface`) to inject a specific object to all your forms/fieldsets/elements.
+However, in some cases, you may want to use an initializer (like `Laminas\ServiceManager\ServiceLocatorAwareInterface`) to inject a specific object to all your forms/fieldsets/elements.

 The problem with initializers is that they are injected AFTER the construction of the object, which